Donders-Institute/bidscoin/README.md

            SequenceName: '*epfid*'
            SequenceName: ['epfid2d1rs', 'fm2d2r']
            SequenceName: ['*epfid*', 'fm2d2r']
+       NB: Editing the DICOM attributes is normally not necessary and adviced against

     Dynamic BIDS labels
       The BIDS labels can be static, in which case the label is just a normal string, or dynamic,